GenesysCloudBlueprints/gc-presence-update-from-ms-teams/Blueprint/index.md

  ![Import the Update Genesys Cloud User Presence data action](images/4BImportFindTeamsUserIdDataAction2.png "Import the Get Genesys Cloud User Presence data action")

 ## Create a Data Table
-1. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, download the **TeamsPresenceMappings.csv** file.
+1. From the [gc-presence-update-from-ms-teams repo](https://github.com/GenesysCloudBlueprints/gc-presence-update-from-ms-teams) GitHub repository, navigate to the **exports** directory and download the **TeamsPresenceMappings.csv** file.
 2. Go to **Admin**>**Architect**>**Data Table**
 3. Click **Add**
 4. Name your data table **MsTeamsPresenceMappings** and define the **Reference Key Label** as **MsTeamsPresenceMappings**.